 With the support of Giant Food, the Next Gen Award was created in 2013 to recognize young Investigators who are committed to pursuing a long-term career in Pediatric Oncology research.
 Funding is made possible through Giant Food’s Triple Winner Program.
 CCF is grateful to Giant Food for this support.

-The CCF Medical Advisory Review Committee receives and reviews proposals from the area and selects one submission to receive the award.
+An independent Review Board receives and reviews proposals from the area and selects one submission to receive the award.

 2016 Next Gen Award Winner: Dr. Jeffrey Rubens